ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

 - The computer also has a bunch of USB 2 connectors plus one USB 3 plug.

-- One Realtek fast/gigabit ethernet controller, integrated in the motherboard.
+- One Realtek fast/gigabit Ethernet controller, integrated in the motherboard.

 - One Realtek wireless network adapter, also integrated in the motherboard.